Namibia travel destination

 Is it safe to travel to Namibia?

-Do I need a visa for Namibia?
+Do I need a 4x4 vehicle to get around?

 Ready for Namibia?